rscode999/stepperfx/README.md

 - `StepperFields` contains the shared state of the application.
 The class contains constants, encapsulated variables, and a shared Service for mulththeaded operations.

+- The `controllers` package contains the GUI controllers.
+Each controller class is responsible for one screen.
+Also inside the package is the `Dialogs` class, which contains static methods for displaying popup windows.

 - The `screen_management` package contains the `IntegratedController`, the base class for GUI controllers.
 The package also contains `ScreenManager`, which controllers use to change the screen.
-- The `controllers` package contains the GUI controllers, one per screen.

 - The `threading` package contains worker thread classes, which the app uses to process inputs.
 A `ProcessService`, stored in a `StepperFields` instance, deploys a `ProcessTask`, which in turn deploys `ProcessSubtaskDiacritics` and `ProcessSubtaskMain` instances.
 The final result is retrieved by the `ResultsController`.
 To get the result, the controller uses a value property listener set on the app's `ProcessService`.

+## Final Notes

 Anyone working on this project must follow the rules stated in `rules.txt`.
 I reserve the rights to change, update, or interpret the rules at any time.
 Failure to obey the rules means I will hunt you down and [REDACTED].